Y0Coss/docs-fork/pages/public_cloud/compute/3az_ref_architecture/guide.en-gb.md

 - The 2 AZs are in the same Private Networks.
 - Instance 1 runs on AZ-a and Instance 2 on AZ-b.
 - An active Load Balancer distributes traffic on the AZ-a, with a passive Load Balancer waiting on the AZ-b.
-- The Storage service is regional, shared between the AZs.
+- The Block Storage service is regional, shared between the AZs.
 - Connectivity is provided by a Floating IP and a Gateway (including a second one available in case of failure).

 **AZ-a Incident** (Right Side):